vspaz/kafka.zig/README.md

 }
 ```
 > [!NOTE]
-> the callback is a part of producer configuration and should be set before producer is initialized!
+> The callback is a part of producer configuration and should be set before producer is initialized!
+## Consumers

-### Consumer, consuming JSON or binary data.
+An example of a **Zig Kafka** consumer, consuming JSON or binary data.
 ```zig
 const std = @import("std");
 const kafka = @import("kafka.zig");